earkevin11/Windows-Domain-and-Domain-Controller/README.md

 <img src="https://user-images.githubusercontent.com/104326475/176091217-33e788be-4732-42e2-8ae5-bc9f0d9c48cc.png" height="75%" width="75%" alt="Azure LAW"/>

 <p/>

+# Real-life scenario
+- When a user attempts to log in into a domain computer
+- The computer looks for a matching local user account that resides in the computer itself, if it does not find one, it will reach out to the domain controller.
+- The DC attempts to find a domain user account in the Active Directory (database that manages objects like domain users, computers, groups, file shares, and more)
+-

 # What is Active Directory?
 - AD is a tool used to manage users, computers, printers, file shares, and groups.